Coffee Sock: What Is It and How Do You Use It?

 Have you ever brewed your morning coffee in a sock?
 Odds are, you’d prefer to keep your coffee and socks well away from each other.

-But did you know there are organic cotton coffee socks made for that very purpose?
+But did you know there are cotton coffee socks made for that very purpose?
 Keep reading to learn more about what it is and how to brew coffee sock coffee.

 What Is A Coffee Sock Anyway?

 Here at Home Grounds, we’ve covered many different coffee brewing methods and types of coffee makers, but few are as portable, simple, and versatile as the coffee sock.
 While not as common in North America, they are the preferred brewing method in many parts of the world.
 The Costa Rican coffee sock is known as the chorreador.

 Essentially, a coffee sock is a cotton sleeve attached to a thin, metal wire.
 After placing coffee grounds into the sock, the coffee is allowed to steep.
 Once done, the sock is removed from the brew vessel or cup, along with the spent grounds.

 Immersion and Dispersion Coffee Brewing

 But why is the coffee sock such a popular brew option?
 In short, it avoids the pitfalls of both immersion and filtration coffee brewing methods.